PeruArora/PyParser/README.md

 >>> Arithmetic Parser:

-Takes in fully paranthesized arithmetic expression from the user and evaluates it.
+Takes in fully paranthesized arithmetic expression from the user, evaluates it and generates expression tree.

-Credits:
-Bradley N. Miller, David L. Ranum (used thier class BinaryTree)